 Address: 1202 W Wayne St, Fort Wayne, IN 46802

 This 1905 Richardsonian-Romanesque-style castle was built as a wedding gift for Mr. and Mrs. Mossman.
 Skilled masons pulled up granite boulders from farm fields to make the home.

 Just 44 years later, Mossman donated his castle to the city as a municipal art museum.
 Thirty-four years later, in 1983, the museum was transferred to a building in downtown Fort Wayne, and the Castle was again used as a private residence.

 Finally, in 1995, it was turned back into an art museum and gallery while still functioning as a private home for a very sweet and inviting couple, Jodi and Mark Smith.
 They do not charge admission; donations are accepted but not a requirement.

 I couldn’t help but admire the architecture and design just as much as the featured works.
 Look around, and you’ll see original cherry, oak, maple, mahogany, and walnut throughout.

 It’s also tastefully decorated with grand staircases, stained glass pocket doors, Tiffany glass accents, and interior windows, with large and small paintings, primarily landscape scenes, in oil and watercolor media.
-As the owners lovingly joked, everything in the home is for sale except the cat and dog!
+As the owners lovingly joked, everything in the home except the cat and dog is for sale!